appdev-lessons/helper-methods-part-3/content.md

 </div>
 ```

-Refresh the `/movies/1` (or whatever movie ID you want, just click a "Show details" link from the index).
+Refresh the `/movies/1`, or whatever movie ID you want, just click a "Show details" link from the index.
 You should see a bootstrap card with a card header, card footer, and a card body.
-In the card body, we have our description list with the attributes, and then I have buttons with Font Awesome icons for editing and deleting.

 Read the code we copy-pasted and make some sense of things.